Program Description

 First quarter of three-quarter series to produce trade welders qualified to enter the job market.
 Introduction to American Welding Standards (AWS) in shielded metal arc welding (SMAW), oxy-acetylene flame cutting, welding symbols, joint design, and welding terminology.
 Learn to lay out, cut, prepare, fit- up, and weld together metal to repair parts and fabricate projects using SMAW.
 This class may include students from multiple sections.

-This class has a $200 welding lab supplies course fee.
+This class has a $200 welding course fee.

 Credits: 15